Cho La (Sikkim and Tibet): History

 The Cho La pass was in regular used by the Sikkim royal family, which had a summer palace at Chumbi and used to spend summers there.
 The road between Tumlong and Chumbi via Cho La was kept in good condition.
 The route was also the main trading route between Sikkim and Tibet.

 The first Europeans to visit the Chola Pass were Archibald Campbell (Darjeeling superintendent) and Joseph Dalton Hooker (botanist) in 1849, who attempted to travel to Chumbi in order to visit the Dewan who was staying there.
 Sikkim had an agreement with Tibet not to allow foreigners into the Tibetan territory.
 The two men were arrested at the Chola Pass and detained for several weeks.
 Sikkim had to face retribution from the British Raj for the insult caused.

-The Cho La pass was one of the sites of the 1967 Nathu La and Cho La clashes between China and India.
+The Cho La pass was one of the sites of the 1967 Nathu La and Cho La clashes between China and India, which concluded with Chinese withdrawal from both the Nathu La and Cho La passes.

-Access
+Transport

 On the Indian side, there is a fair-weather mountain road linking the pass to Changgu on the Nathu-la road.
 On the Chinese side, there is a border outpost at 4783 m above sea level.
 Road to the outpost was repaved in 2016.

+Tourism

+Cho La is part of the Bharat Ranbhoomi Darshan initiative of the Indian Military which will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations, it entails 77 battleground war memorials in border area including the Longewala War Memorial, Sadhewala War Memorial, Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Doklam, Bum La, Kibithu, etc.